 An individual shall be able to address a challenge concerning compliance with the above principles to the designated individual or individuals accountable for the organization’s compliance.

 If the settings on the browser you are using to view this website are adjusted to accept cookies, we take this, and your continued use of our website, to mean you agree to their use.

 It is important to note that no personal identifying information is gathered or transmitted with this cookie.

 To manage your cookie settings or to terminate our ability to collect data in remarketing campaign lists please visit the Digital Advertising Alliance of Canada website for the “opt-out” option.

-An individual may complain to Muscular Dystrophy Canada’s Privacy Officer who can be reached by email or 1.866.MUSCLE.8 ext.
-130, or fax: 416.488.7523.
-If the response is not satisfactory, an individual may complain, in writing, to: Chair of the Board of Directors of Muscular Dystrophy Canada, 2345 Yonge Street, Suite 900, Toronto, Ontario M4P 2E5.
+An individual may complain to Muscular Dystrophy Canada’s Privacy Officer who can be reached by email@example.com or 1.866.MUSCLE.8.
+If the response is not satisfactory, an individual may complain, in writing, to: Chair of the Board of Directors of Muscular Dystrophy Canada, 40 Eglinton East, Suite 500, Toronto, Ontario M4P 1A6.
 If the matter cannot be resolved, an individual may file a complaint with the Privacy Commissioner of Canada (or applicable provincial body) about any alleged breaches of the law.

 Approved by the Board of Directors on January 5, 2004.